 Do not ever deviate from the AAP safe sleep guidelines without discussing them with your pediatrician first.

 Place Baby Monitor Out of Reach

-Beyond an empty crib, remember to place your child’s video monitor camera on the wall or a piece of furniture, so that it is totally out of your child’s reach.
+Beyond an empty crib, remember to place your child’s video monitor camera on the wall or a piece of furniture.
+This way it is totally out of your child’s reach.
 Even for newborns and young infants.
 Finally, keep in mind once again, many cases of infants dying in their sleep are due to unsafe sleep practices, and not SIDS.
-I personally am aware of two families who had infants die due to unsafe sleeping practices, and I have made it a personal goal to advocate for safe sleeping at all times.
+I personally am aware of two families who had infants die due to unsafe sleeping practices.
+And I have made it a personal goal to advocate for safe sleeping at all times.

-If you are concerned your child may leave their room in the middle of the night and be unsafe walking around your home, consider using a baby gate in their doorway so they are unable to leave their room (but can still call you if they need you).
+Are you are concerned your child may leave their room in the middle of the night, and be unsafe walking around your home?
+Consider using a baby gate in their doorway so they are unable to leave their room, but can still call you if they need you.

-I also advocate for the use of video monitors for all children through preschool age, so that you are able to monitor them and hear them throughout the night and for naps.
+I also advocate for the use of video monitors for all children through preschool age.
+This way you are able to monitor them and hear them throughout the night, and for naps.

 I know that many of these recommendations seem excessive.
 Through my work as a sleep coach, and being so close to thousands of families over the years, I can assure you that it only takes an instant for a child to injure themselves, or worse, in an unsafe sleep environment.
 Children, especially those who are sleep trained, spend more than half their lives from birth through age 5, in their bedrooms.
 It’s vital to make sure they are safe there so that they are able to get the rest they need without any risk to their wellbeing.

 For more tips and advice on how to get baby started with solid sleep habits, sign up for my newsletter!